 Guidance should be sought from those that have defined the process and are aware of the regulatory environment of the site.

 We understand how important it is to get your equipment back to you when you need it.
 So, we’ve created a ‘Turnaround’ service to meet your needs with three options to choose from:

 Lightning – One working day (Additional £25)

 Our ‘Turnaround’ clock starts ticking the moment your test equipment arrives at our laboratory.

 As you would expect, bank holidays and weekends are not considered working days, so please allow extra time when calculating the return of your equipment.

-The price we charge for calibration is extremely competitive and depends upon the type of instrument, the speed of service selected and your collection requirements.
+The price we charge for calibration is extremely competitive and depends upon the type of instrument, the speed of service selected and the certificate you require.
 You can view our prices online here

 ElectriCALibration delivers the highest quality service.
-Your equipment will be tested by highly qualified and dedicated experts in electrical testing and inspection within a UKAS approved testing and calibration laboratory meeting BS EN ISO/IEC 9001 Quality Management Systems accreditation.
+Your equipment will be tested at Avon Dynamics by highly qualified and dedicated experts in electrical testing and inspection within a UKAS approved testing and calibration laboratory meeting BS EN ISO/IEC 9001 Quality Management Systems accreditation.
 The laboratory is authorised to issue UKAS certificates.

 Simply because this service has been created using our extensive knowledge of the sector over many years specifically for busy electricians and the electrical market.
 It’s the fastest, best value, online calibration service in the UK.